vladimir-grbic/speech_therapist_docker/README.md

 - To exit the container, type `exit` if in interactive mode.

-- To stop the container:
+- To stop the container, run:

   ```bash
   docker stop [container-name or container-id]
   ```

-- To restart and access persistent data:
+- To restart and access persistent data, run:

   ```bash
   docker start -ai [container-name or container-id]